ComplianceApril 10, 2026

 What happens if I don't file a required report?

-Missing an annual report deadline can impact financing.
-An LLC or corporation that misses the deadline could lose its “good standing” status with the state, which can limit its financing options.
+Missing a report deadline can impact financing.
+A company that misses the deadline could lose its “good standing” status with the state, which can limit its financing options.
 Many lenders and funding sources may require good standing status, and they’ll ask you to prove it by producing a certificate of good standing.

 Failing to file can lead you to lose a contract bid.
 A failure to file, and the resulting loss of good standing, could cost a company the bid — as contracting authorities may require proof of good standing status.

-Annual report requirements continue even if you stop doing business in a particular state.
-Even if a company stops doing business in a state where it previously registered, it still has to file there until it properly withdraws from the state.
+Annual report filing requirements continue even if you stop doing business.
+Even if a corporation or LLC stops doing business it still has to file its annual report in its domestic state until it formally dissolves.
+In addition, a corporation or LLC that stops doing business in a state in which it had registered to do business as a foreign entity, still has to file there until it properly withdraws from the state.
 Otherwise, there could be failure-to-file penalties.

 Filing your state income tax return does not take care of your annual report requirement.
-State annual reports and state income tax returns are different things.
+Having to file an annual report with the Secretary of State (or equivalent office) and having to file an income tax return with the state tax department are different compliance requirements.
 Even if one has already been filed, the other still needs to be filed.

-You still need to file, even if you've never received a notice.
+You still need to file an annual report, even if you've never received a notice.
 Although some states send reminder notices, not all do.
 Either way, you still have to file any required annual reports.
 The burden is on you to keep up with your deadlines and file on time.

 Having a business license does not do away with your annual report filing requirements.
-Obtaining or renewing a business license is not the same thing as filing an annual report.
+Having to obtain or renew a business license with the state or local agency regulating your business and having your corporation or LLC have to file an annual report with the Secretary of State (or equivalent office) are separate compliance requirements.
 Even if a company has all the necessary business licenses, it still needs to file its annual reports.

 Avoid these common annual report filing mistakes